 09 of 10

-A lively, 100% Pinot Grigio with clean, crisp flavors of citrus fruits and Granny Smith apple from Italy's Veneto region, this decidedly dry white wine makes a remarkable pairing partner with antipasto plates, goat cheese themes and all kinds of seafood inspired pasta dishes.
+This white offers the flavors of citrus fruits and Granny Smith apple from Italy's Veneto region, accented with floral and grass notes.
+It makes a remarkable pairing partner with antipasto plates, goat cheese themes, and all kinds of seafood-inspired pasta dishes.

 10 of 10